nimashoghi/lora-presentation/slides.md

 # [Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning](https://arxiv.org/abs/2012.13255)

 - An objective function's **intrinsic dimensionality** describes the minimum dimension needed to solve the optimization problem it defines to some precision level.
+- In the context of pretrained language models, measuring intrinsic dimensional will tell us how many free parameters are required to closely approximate the optimization problem that is solved while fine-tuning for each end task.
 - The paper demonstrates that:
     - As the number of parameters in a pre-training model increases, the intrinsic dimension decreases.
     - Pre-training implicitly reduces the intrinsic dimension.